bigfetz/Bootstrap-Calendar/README.md

 <h3>Info</h3>

-This simple plugin was made for devlpers who want a very simplistic calendar that can be modified if needed.
+This simple plugin was made for developers who want a very simplistic calendar that can be modified if needed.
 I welcome all to add to it and make is into something ever greater.